webermarcolivier/xlsxpandasformatter/README.md

 Deals with the limitations of formatting when using Pandas dataframe and xlsxwriter to export to Excel format.

 Provides a helper class that wraps the worksheet, workbook and dataframe objects written by pandas to_excel method using the xlsxwriter engine to allow consistent formatting of cells.

-takes care of keeping record of cells format as a table of dictionaries and allows user to update format of columns, rows and cells.

 A FormatedWorksheet is a helper class that wraps the worksheet, workbook and dataframe objects written by pandas to_excel method using the xlsxwriter engine.
 It takes care of keeping record of cells format and allows user to apply successively formats to columns, rows and cells.
-It also provides methods to format group of columns based on column name pattern.
+It also provides methods to format group of columns based on column name pattern, and apply special separations between groups of rows.

 This class is a quick and dirty workaround to the limitations of formatting in xlsxwriter.
 It was inspired by the other package [XlsxFormatter](https://github.com/Yoyoyoyoyoyoyo/XlsxFormatter).
 The latter, however, cannot be used in the case of creating xlsxwriter Worksheet through the Pandas `to_excel` method.

+## Notes

+The FormatedWorksheet class does not handle hierarchical formatting, i.e. single cell formatting with higher priority than column formatting.

+## Use case

 The general use of the class is described in the following detailed example:

 ```python
 from xlsxpandasformatter import FormatedWorksheet
 import seaborn